Ahhgust/Demixtify/Readme.md

    * Over a range of values for mf

 # Quick start (*nix systems only)
-## using static binaries
+## Unix system, using static binaries

-Clone this repository!
+Clone this repository, and put it in your _src_ directory.
 ```
+cd ~
+mkdir -p src bin
+cd src
 git clone  https://github.com/Ahhgust/Demixtify.git
 ```

-Put Demixtify in your bin!
+Put _Demixtify_ in your _bin_! (you may need to add $HOME/bin to your PATH.)
 <br>
 For example: